privateprep/coding-space-website/src/pages/programs/fall.md

       alt: Young girl learning on a tablet
     mediaPosition: left
     mdContent: >-
-      ## Virtual Coding Classes
+      ## Online Coding Classes

       **Explore the Unknown, Even From Home**

-      Our weekly virtual group classes balance screen time with hands-on activities and opportunities to create and explore, even in your own house.
+      Our weekly online group classes balance screen time with hands-on activities and opportunities to create and explore, even in your own house.
 Students make new friends near and far, all while experiencing our signature 4:1 student to teacher ratio ensuring personalized attention when they need it.
     fgColor: "#264548"
   - type: textAndImageBlock
     buttons: